 - depth of the split (mine was 4cm)

-- hem allowance (this must be 1-2cm greater than the depth of the split, mine was about 6cm)
+- hem allowance (this needs to be 1-2cm greater than the depth of the split, mine was about 6cm)

 - one on the hem fold